 MVP APPLICATION PROCESS

-Applications for the 2017-2018 school year will be available online February 1st, 2016.
-Student MUST be entering 6th Grade in the Fall of 2017
+Student MUST be entering 6th Grade in the Fall of 2020 to apply.

 The lottery is the admissions process required by New York State that is held when there are more student applications to a charter school than seats available.
 Students are randomly selected from all applicants for admission by lottery.
 Students who are not selected from the lottery will be placed on a waiting list.Why does MVP use a lottery system for acceptance to the school?